cambridgehackers/connectal/doc/library/source/tools/makefilegen.rst

    Specifies implementation (place and route) constraint file.

+.. option:: --unmanaged-implconstraint=file.xdc

+   Specifies unmanaged implementation (place and route) constraint file.
+   This causes the xdc file to be read in using the `-unmanaged` flag of `read_xdc`.
+   This allows the xdc files to use more tcl commands than a normal xdc file (including `if` and `foreach`).

 .. option:: -P modulename, --partition=modulename

    Directs `fpgamake` to build a separate netlist for